BonnyAD9/place_macro/README.md

 my_cool_macro! { foo -> &'static str, "cool!" }
 /// now you have the same function as in the previous example
 ```
+The last example was a little less readable, but you can see that you can do
+a lot with this macro.